ICSpark-Projects/Homework-List/README.md

 ## Part 5: Create a new list item when “add” button is clicked

-1. Create another function that takes no parameters.
+1. Create another function named newElement that takes no arguments.

 Inside the function:

 2. Create a variable called 'li' that creates an element with the tag name "li"

-4. Create a variable called 'inputValue' that gets the value of the element with the ID "myInput"
+3. Create a variable called 'inputValue' that gets the value of the element with the ID "myInput"

-6. Create a variable called 'newText' that creates a text node containing the inputValue variable
+4. Create a variable called 'newText' that creates a text node containing the inputValue variable

-8. Append the newText variable as the child to the li variable
+   * ex: var foo = document.createTextNode(inputValue);

-6. To check if the input value is valid, create an if-else statement, which checks if the input value is blank
+5. Append the newText variable as the child to the li variable
-    1. if the inputValue === '', then write an alert telling the user they must type something.
+   * ex: li.appendChild(var)

-    2. Else, then input is considered valid.
-Append the li variable as the child to the element with ID "myUL"
+6. If the inputValue is empty, then write an alert telling the user they must type something.
+Use alert().
+Else, input is valid.
+Get the element with the ID myUL.
+Then append the li variable to this element

-7. Set the value of the element with ID="myInput" to ""
+7. Get the element with the ID myInput and set its value to ""

-9. Create a variable called 'span' and store in it the new element of the tag name "span"
+8. Create an element with the tag "span" and store it in a variable named 'span'

-11. Create a variable called 'txt' and store in it a new text node of the unicode for the multiplication sign, which looks like "x".
-The unicode for the multiplication sign is "\u00D7"
+9. Create an element with the tag "\u00D7" and store it in a variable named 'txt'

-13. Set the class name of the span variable equal to "close"
+10. Set the className attribute of the span variable equal to "close"

-15. Append the txt variable as the child node to span
+11. Append the txt variable as the child node to span
     * ex: span.appendChild(txt)

-16. Append the span variable as the child node to the li variable
+12. Append the span variable as the child node to the li variable
     * ex: li.appendChild(span)

 13. Create the same for-loop from Part 3 using Lines 2-4.

-15. Close your function!
+14. Close your function!

 Your completed Part 5 should look like this:
 ```JavaScript